20. The Matrix

 If I were William Shatner or Leonard Nimoy, I would feel like this movie loved me wholeheartedly and unreservedly.
 Then again, if I were William Shatner, I'd put that Fight Club punk Ed Norton in his place.

 I like to think of it as Head Wound, starring Jude Law.
-This may be an Anthony Minghella film, but it's no English Patient.
-That's why it's good.
+This may be an Anthony Minghella film, but it's no English Patient

 We already knew Shakespeare was adaptable, but Julie Taymor shows us just how violent he can be.
 Vividly.
 Jeez.
 He was dead by the time of Jack the Ripper, right?